ewiq/leatly/ABOUT.md

 ## TODO - Current next tasks

+- If feed already exists -> Appropriate toast message

+- Implement youtube rss img recognition
-- Implement periodical feed update -> and delete older ones - leave max 500 (?)
+- Implement periodical feed update -> and delete older ones (30 day/10k items cap )

-- Search filter for subscriptions and solve scroll of large rss collections - separate yt/podcast?
+- Search filter for subscriptions and scroll of large rss lists - separate yt/podcast?
 - Add read/close functionality - maybe track each post with timer
 - If random+mobile, new shuffle on swipe up.
 - If scrolled down (and no special search or feed query), only scroll to top on navigation to previous (like social media pages) -> And shuffle if allowed in settings
-- Add keyboard navigation
+- Add keyboard navigation between posts
 - Save subscribed channels to a global database - Track popularity
 - Privacy notice - About page
 - Buy me a coffee